 You are still considered married until your divorce is finalized.
 In states that recognize fault in divorce, dating another person could be construed as adultery, which can affect the outcome of your divorce.
 Dating can also be used to demonstrate marital misconduct or questionable morals.
 This can make your divorce more difficult and may result in a less-than-satisfactory resolution of your alimony, child support, or other issues.

 Additionally, if your ex-spouse decided to take action against your new relationship, they could sue your partner for alienation of affection.
 Legal action may not be the best way to start off your new relationship.
 If you are fighting for custody of your children, you must especially be careful.
 You and your ex-spouse’s conduct will be examined, but if your new partner will have any contact with your children, you can expect that their background will be scrutinized as well.
-If they have any past incidences of domestic violence or sexual misconduct, it will have repercussions for your divorce.
+If they have any past incidences of sexual misconduct, it will have repercussions for your divorce.

 Your financial support after your divorce can be affected by a new relationship.
 Living with a partner can affect the amount of alimony and child support you receive, and can affect how the marital estate is divided.
 It is assumed that you need less support if you are living with a partner because the court expects you are splitting living expenses.
 You may be sacrificing your future financial stability on a relationship that could possibly be temporary.